shkevin/KML/README.rst

 Usage
 =====

-Common Python usage examples can be found in the “View Examples” link above.
+Common Python usage examples can be found in the "View Examples" link on GitHub.
 See the documentation for a more detailed usage for C++.

 Roadmap
 =======